jvican/jvican.github.io/content/post/reduce-compile-times.md

 1. changed a few lines of code to get *much* better compile times.

-A major part of this post goes to discussing **the cost of implicit search and macro expansions**, describe what automatic type derivation is and why both slow down compilation times.
+A major part of this post goes to discussing **the cost of implicit search and macro expansions**, describe what automatic typeclass derivation is and why both slow down compilation times.

 After reading the blog post, you should understand: